JnLlnd/ObjCSV/README.md

 Other usages:
 * Load a file to object to run any scripted manipulation on the content of the file with the ease and safety of AHK objets.
 * Add/change CSV header names, change the order of fields or remove fields in a CSV file programatically.
+* Concatenate existing fields into a new field
 * Display the file content in a ListView for further viewing or editing (multiple Gui and ListView controls are supported).
 * Sort the data on any field combination before loading to the ListView or saving to a CSV file.
 * Save all or selected rows of a ListView to a CSV file.